 worlds on the Simulink 3D Animation HTML page.

 The viewer that is set as the default viewer displays the virtual scene.
 This is typically the Simulink 3D Animation Viewer unless you have a different viewer set.

 Alternatively, you can display the virtual world in a VRML-enabled Web browser.

 Note If your Web browser is not VRML-enabled, clicking on a virtual world link such as My first virtual world results in a broken link message.
 The browser cannot display the virtual world.
-If you get such a message, ensure that the Web browser is properly enabled for VRML with the Blaxxun Contact® plug-in.
-For details, see Install Blaxxun Contact on Client Computer.

 For more information on changing your default viewer, see Set the Default Viewer.